-If you experience or witness sexual misconduct, including sexual harassment, sexual assault, domestic violence, dating violence, or stalking, report it immediately to Public Safety 484-365-7211(7+2=9 - 1 - 1) or your Title IX Coordinator.
+If you experience or witness sexual misconduct, including sexual harassment, sexual assault, domestic violence, dating violence, or stalking , report it immediately to Public Safety 484-

-Title IX Coordinator: Dr. Lenetta Lee, located in Room 223 of the Student Union Building (SUB) - 484-365-7253 - llee@lincoln.edu.
-If the Title IX Coordinator is unavailable or you believe it would be inappropriate to contact that person, you should immediately contact Public Safety or any other member of management (Vice Presidents, Deans, Directors, Associate/Assistant Directors, or Supervisors,).
+365-7211 or your Title IX Coordinator, Mr. Gerard Garlic, Room 126, Wellness Center, 484-365-7402, ggarlic@lincoln.edu.
+If the Title IX Coordinator is unavailable or you believe it would be inappropriate to contact that person, you should immediately contact Public Safety or any other member of management (Vice Presidents, Deans, Directors, Associate/Assistant Directors, or Supervisors).
 You can raise concerns and make reports without fear of reprisal or retaliation.
 All allegations of sexual misconduct will be quickly and discreetly investigated.

-A person also may file a complaint with the Department of Education's Office for Civil Rights regarding an alleged violation of Title IX by going to www2.ed.gov/about/offices/list/ocr/ complaintintro.html or calling 1-800-421-3481.
+A person also may file a complaint with the Department of Education's Office for Civil Rights regarding an alleged violation of Title IX at www2.ed.gov/about/offices/list/ocr/ complaintintro.html or by calling 1-800-421-3481.